lightningdb/chililog-server/README.md

 * Chililog can also monitors your logs for patterns that you define.
 If your pattern is matched, you will be notified.

+Chililog is open source software published under the Apache License Version 2.0.

+Hope you find it as useful and we do.

 Why?
 ====